lucapton/ICLabel-Dataset/README.md

 * Equivalent current dipole fits (1 and 2 dipole)
 * Hand crafted features (some new and some from previously published classifiers)

+The original time series data are not available.
+All that is provided is included in this repository as is.
+I realize having the original time series would make this dataset much more versatile, but unfortunately that's not possible.

 ----
 ## Usage
 1. Load the class, passing any desired options.